z-dev/rn-scaffold/readme.md

 ## Usage

-commands should be run in order listed below to avoid any errors!
+If in doubt commands should be run in order listed below to avoid any errors!

 `rn-scaffold prettier`
 - Adds eslint, prettier and lint-staged to your project.